 People have lived and worked at Beeston for 4,000 years.
 However, today all that remains of the site’s prehistoric origins are the Iron Age earthworks, later adapted by medieval castle builders.

-We want to help bring Beeston’s prehistoric past to life.
-So this spring we start work building a new roundhouse at the site - reconnecting with the people who once lived here during the Bronze Age and Iron Age.
+We have now brought Beeston’s prehistoric past to life with our new roundhouse - reconnecting with the people who once lived here during the Bronze Age and Iron Age.

-The project will offer an immersive learning experience for school groups, providing hands-on activities in an authentic environment.
-Beeston Castle will be open as usual, with the roundhouse due to be completed in October 2019.
+The project offers an immersive learning experience for school groups, providing hands-on activities in an authentic environment.

 Reconnecting with the bronze age